BackEndByAlex/salaryscope-api/src/auth/README.md

 Handles registering and logging in users.

 **Register:**
-1. Checks that email and password are provided
+1. Checks that the email is not already taken (returns a vague error message to prevent user enumeration)
-2. Checks that the email is not already taken
+2. Hashes the password (never stores it in plain text)
-3. Hashes the password (never stores it in plain text)
+3. Creates the user in the database
-4. Creates the user in the database
+4. Strips sensitive fields with `#toPublicUser` before returning
-5. Returns a signed token and the new user
+5. Returns a signed token and the safe user object

 **Login:**
-1. Checks that email and password are provided
+1. Looks up the user by email
-2. Looks up the user by email
+2. Compares the provided password against the stored hash
-3. Compares the provided password against the stored hash
+3. If it matches — strips sensitive fields with `#toPublicUser` and returns a signed token and the user
-4. If it matches — returns a signed token and the user
+4. If it doesn't — throws an "Invalid credentials" error (same message whether the email or password is wrong, intentionally)

-5. If it doesn't — throws an "Invalid credentials" error (same message whether the email or password is wrong, intentionally)
+Input validation (email/password required, format, length) is handled by `authValidator.js` in the resolver layer before the service is called.
+AuthService does not duplicate those checks.

-Tokens are signed with the private RSA key from `config/keys.js`, use the RS256 algorithm, and expire after 24 hours.
+Tokens are signed with the private RSA key from `config/keys.js`, use the RS256 algorithm, expire after 24 hours, and include `issuer` and `audience` claims to scope them to this API.

 ---